JJQ777/gogfs/README.md

 ```
 then rerun `make protoc`

+Please ensure that the path does not contain any spaces before run following command to test.
 - Run the namenode: `make run-namenode`
 - Run the datanodes: `make run-datanodes`
 - Run the client write: `make run-client-write`